felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 Unfortunately, this strategy was sub-optimal.
 To make an extra $40 per book sold, I was taking the risk of having a sub-optimized learning experience.
-Without realizing it, I always saw my books as someone else's items that I was borrowing.
-Or some item that might become desirable in the future, like Pokémon trading cards.
+Without realizing it, I always saw my books as someone else's items that I was borrowing, or some item that might become desirable in the future, like Pokémon trading cards.
 This was so wrong.
 As a student, I was depriving myself of potentially useful learning tools, in fear of wasting money.
 I was like a